unRob/rob.mx/src/cv/src/cv/en.md

 Comtelsat is an international film, broadcast, and security systems integrator for the private and public sector.
 During my time at Comtelsat, I wore many hats as the company expanded and found more markets to address, from leading government procurement processes to on-site technical implementation of solutions.

-- Coordinated the growth of the operation and internal systems of the company from 7 people well into the thousands selecting and negotiating vendors.
+- Coordinated the growth of the operation and internal systems of the company from 7 people well into the thousands, selecting and negotiating vendors.
 Oversaw the implementation and rapid expansion of the company's operations cross-country and then abroad.
 - Designed and implemented control-room automation systems and encryption solutions for multiple clients, including the largest Spanish-speaking media conglomerates of early 2000s.
 Monitored and operated these systems during mission-critical events like elections and global telenovela premieres.
 - Built and oversaw the deployment of the National Airtime (_tiempos oficiales_) scheduling system used by every single media station in Mexico.